vmware-archive/brand/README.md

 The team welcomes contributions from the community, we'd love to have your help!
 Please read the [guidelines](https://github.com/concourse/concourse/blob/master/CONTRIBUTING.md) doc.

 ### Code of Conduct
 The Concourse project pledges to make our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
-You can read more about our commitment in the project's
+You can read more about our commitment in the project's.
 [Contributor Code of Conduct](https://github.com/concourse/concourse/blob/master/CODE_OF_CONDUCT.md)

 ### Feedback
-If you find a bug or want to request a new feature, please open a GitHub [issue](https://github.com/concourse/design-system/issues)
+If you find a bug or want to request a new feature, please open a GitHub [issue](https://github.com/concourse/design-system/issues).